Erin Barnes

 WORTH NOTING

-Erin grew up in rural Alberta and is a proud member of the Acadia First Nation in Nova Scotia.
+Erin is Mi’kmaw and a member of the Wasoqopa’q (Acadia) First Nation

-Outside of work, you will find Erin fly fishing on Northern BC, Vancouver Island, and Alberta rivers.
+Outside of work, Erin enjoys fly fishing in Northern BC, Vancouver Island, and Alberta rivers.
+She is also an avid fan of live music and video games (primarily Zelda).

 Credentials